amrit42087/SwiftUICameraModule/README.md

-SwiftUICameraModule
+# SwiftUICameraModule
-==

-SwiftUICameraModule is a SwiftUI camera system designed for easy integration, customized media capture
+SwiftUICameraModule is a SwiftUI camera system designed for easy integration, customized media capture, it support H264 as a default and fallback to HEVC if H264 is unavailable.

 Overview
 ==